symfony-cmf/symfony-cmf-docs/bundles/seo/introduction.rst

      * the page's meta information.
      *
      * @var string
-     */
+     *
     private $metaKeywords;

-A object should implement
+A object should implement the ``SeoAwareInterface``, which simply forces to implement the setter and getter for the seo metadata.
+A simple example would
-the `SeoAwareInterface`, which simply forced to implement setter/getter for the seo metadata.
-A simple example would be:
+be:

 .. code-block:: php